Documentation Home

 mysql> SET global event_scheduler=ON;

-Edit the following system variables in the member's option file, so things are correctly configured for the next startup:
+After this, you should set the following system variables in the member's option file, so that they have the necessary values for the next time that the member is started:

 group_replication_start_on_boot=ON